 Why is maize so popular in Africa?
 Well, it’s reasonably straightforward to source and grow, it was promoted extensively by many governments from the 1950s onward, and multi-generational consumption has created an acceptance of maize porridge as the required foundation of almost every meal.

 In much the same way that the 19th century Irish would have felt unfulfilled without a meal of potatoes or “spuds”, many families from Kenya to Malawi to Zimbabwe feel the same way about Ugali or Nshima or Sadza.

 Which, as the Irish discovered to their cost, can be very problematic.
-But, for every problem there’s a potential solution — and Concern is in the business of matching solutions with problems.
+Erratic weather conditions and crop failures can induce serious hunger crises.
+Of course, for every problem there’s a potential solution — and Concern is in the business of matching solutions with problems.
 So here are three of each: